 Named for a fabrication process that involves smashing pulp in heated cylinders, hot press papers present smooth surfaces with virtually no tooth.
 They are ideal for artworks that require seamless blending and transitions as well as precise mark making.
 Less absorbent than cold press papers, they are also well suited for building up layers while retaining subtleties in strokes and colors.
 All in all, whether you use these papers for watercolor painting or sketching with ink, choosing a product for your needs is highly subjective.
 Our picks below represent medium-weight (140-pound) hot press papers with the best overall characteristics and performance.
 Experiment with several to find the one you like the most.

 1. Arches Watercolor Paper Block

 Painters of all kinds, from watercolorists to gouache artists, are long-time fans of Arches’ watercolor paper, which comes in convenient blocks that don’t require stretching before use.
-While pricey, these pure cotton sheets boast exceptionally smooth surfaces with thin and tight fibers for even pigment flow, and colors stay vibrant and fresh to the eye.
+While pricey, these pure cotton sheets boast an exceptionally smooth surface with thin and tight fibers for even pigment flow, and colors stay vibrant and fresh to the eye.
 Another main selling point of this product is its consistency: Each sheet, made on a cylinder mold machine, is sturdy enough to handle a lot of water without rippling, buckling, or pilling.
 Whether you render detailed lines or lay down washes, brushwork resists looking muddy or distorted.